bdav-dev/kdm-finder/README.md

 ## Use KDM-Finder

 ### Dependencies
 Make sure you have Python and PyQt6 installed.
-The latter can be installed with `pip install PyQt6`.
+The latter can be installed with `pip install PyQt6`.<br/>
+In most cases, the package `libxcb-cursor0` is also required.
+It can be installed with `sudo apt install libxcb-cursor0` on Linux.

 The application is tested with:
 - Python 3.10.12